Comparison of two convergence criteria for the variable-assignment Lopsided Lovasz Local Lemma: Introduction

-We note that, given a probability space $\Omega$ and collection of bad-events $\mathcal B$, there is no unique dependency graph $G$.
-Rather, we suppose that we are given $\Omega, \mathcal B$ and some graph $G$ which is a dependency graph for them.
+A probability space $\Omega$ and collection of bad-events $\mathcal B$ does not have a unique dependency graph or lopsidependency graph.
+Rather, we suppose that we are given $\Omega, \mathcal B$ and some chosen graph $G$ which is a (lopsi-)dependency graph for them.